Le Dumont dUrville

 Le Dumont dUrville Wiki

-The shipbuilder VARD (a subsidiary of the Italian company Fincantieri) constructed the vessel (hull and superstructure) at the shipyard in Tulcea Romania.
-Then it was towed to VARD Soviknes shipyard (Alesund Norway) for outfitting.
-The vessel was officially delivered to Ponant Cruises on June 14, 2019, as fleet's 4th "Ponant Explorer" class ship.
-Le Kerguelen cruise vessel's hull number is 851.
+The shipbuilder VARD (a subsidiary of the Italian company Fincantieri) constructed the vessel’s hull and superstructure at the shipyard in Tulcea, Romania.
+She was then towed to the VARD Soviknes shipyard in Alesund, Norway, for outfitting.
+The vessel was officially delivered to Ponant Cruises on June 14, 2019, as the fleet’s 4th "Ponant Explorer"-class ship.
+Le Kerguelen’s hull number is 851.

-Ponant's new cruise ship series as design features ice-strengthened hull and top-notch marine expedition vessel technologies.
-Among those is the long-range 3D sonar "FarSounder 1000".
-The device is forward-looking (installed in the ship's bow) and integrated into the vessel's bridge navigation system.
-The sonar allows safe maneuvering through icy waters by showing and mapping approaching hazards, such as icebergs or shallow coral reefs.
+Ponant's new cruise ship series features an ice-strengthened hull and advanced marine expedition technologies.
+Among these is the long-range 3D sonar "FarSounder 1000."
+Installed in the ship’s bow and integrated into the bridge navigation system, this forward-looking sonar ensures safe maneuvering in icy waters by detecting and mapping approaching hazards such as icebergs and shallow reefs.